Skip to main menu Skip to content Skip to footer

 Clinical Experts: Yael Goldmintz-Rosenbaum, PhD , Susan J. Schwartz, MAEd

-Don’t push a child before he’s ready
+Don’t push a child before they’re ready

 Schwartz says kids who need remedial support for a single issue, such as a reading delay, usually make substantial gains within two years, and then can be ready for re-entry.
-But children with more severe learning, attention and behavioral issues generally need more time in a setting with a more intensive level of support.
+But children with more severe learning, attention, and behavioral issues generally need more time in a setting with a more intensive level of support.

 When to mainstream?